itaifish/NCTRC-Check-In-App/README.md

           export PATH=$JAVA_HOME/bin:$PATH
           ```

-        - Reload the terminal `source ~/.bash_profile`
+        - Reload the terminal
+          `source ~/.bash_profile`
-        - Now you should see Java 12 as the response to `java -version`
+        - Now you should see Java 12 as the response to
+          `java -version`

-   4½ Configure git user
+   5. Configure git user

+      - Generate the SSH keys, make sure to replace the example email with your github email
+        `ssh-keygen -t ed25519 -C "your_email@example.com"`
+      - Hit enter to keep the defaults through all the options (no need for a password but if you want one that is fine)
+      - We now want to upload the public key generated to github
+        - Run and copy the output of
+          `cat /home/ubuntu/.ssh/id_ed25519.pub`
+        - Create a new SSH key on github and paste the result in the box asking for the key
+        - See [Here](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account) for additional help

-   5. Repo Setup
+   6. Repo Setup
       - Clone the repo.
 As of the writing of this document the repo is owned by Fisherswamp, so the command to clone is `git clone git@github.com:Fisherswamp/NCTRC-Check-In-App.git`
+      - You should now see a folder called 'NCTRC-Check-In-App'

 3. Running locally
 4. Warranty